Me and the Pumpkin Queen: Reception

-The book has received an overwhelmingly positive reception from reviewers.
+The book has received a positive reception from reviewers.
 J. A. Kaszuba Locke describes the book as "a chummy read, projecting heartwarming tenderness and a youngster's determination."
 Robin Smith describes the book as a "marvelously heartwarming story [that] deserves a big blue ribbon!"
 Naomi Kirsten asserts that the book is "Big on heart and pumpkins!"
 Kathryn Kosiorek notes that "The author combines the art and science of horticulture with a gentle family story, a feel for a child in mourning, and just the right amount of humor and tension to keep the plot moving along."
 Ilene Cooper refers to "Kennedy's straightforward narrative" as "lovely."
 Finally, Kennedy has received praise for her inclusion of "unexpectedly fascinating pumpkin-horticulture facts" in the book.